lucavalente93/lucavalente93/README.md

 - 👋 Hi, I’m @lucavalente93 (Luca Valente)

 - 👀 I’m interested in
-  Learning code and, in this case, documeting my progress and use it on an visible portifolio.
-My "ultimate goal" right now is "learn and master all the learning curve of an webedeveloper"
+  Learn programming and, in this case, documenting my progress and use it on an visible portifolio.

 - 🌱 I’m currently learning
   JavaScript and Python.